yuxinhu/shot-LLR/README.md

 ### Results
 One four-shot brain DWI data and corresponding sensitivity map are provieded (matrix size: 168-168, 48 coils).
-Here are the results I got .
+You should be able get the following results (after some rotation and shift).

 <div align="center">
   <img = src="Results.png" width=“300px” />